russelljjarvis/teiili/docs/scripts/Tutorials.rst

     :figclass: align-left

     Effect of mismatch on neuron and synapse dynamics.
     **Top)** Input spike raster plot. **Top/Middle)** Output spike raster plot. **Bottom/Middle)** EPSC traces of different synapses.
-Note that the input spike time is the same but the temporal evolution, which is set by the synaptic paramters is different. **Bottom)** Traces of `Imem` of all neurons in th the output population.
-Note that due to the heterogeneity the spike timing and the temporal dyanmics differ for different neurons.
+Note that the input spike time is the same but the temporal evolution, which is set by the synaptic paramters is different. **Bottom)** Traces of `Imem` of all neurons in the output population.
+Note that due to the heterogeneity the spike timing and the temporal dynamics differ for different neurons.

 .. code-block:: python